Stagecoach in Lincolnshire: Lincolnshire Road Car Company

 When the Transport Act 1985 deregulated bus services, the National Bus Company was broken up and Lincolnshire Road Car was acquired by the Yorkshire Traction Group in 1988.
 Prior to this, the company began painting their fleet green and yellow and used fleetnames simply reading 'RoadCar'.
+A hire coach operation named 'Coachlink' was also founded under Traction Group ownership, however it would be dissolved by March 2004 due to the business becoming financially unviable.

-Upon deregulation passengers were also permitted to use RoadCar services for journeys wholly within the city of Lincoln and RoadCar and city buses started competing on many routes in Lincoln and around the surrounding villages, the city buses leaving the confines of the city for rural routes for the first time.
+Upon deregulation, passengers were also permitted to use RoadCar services for journeys wholly within the city of Lincoln and RoadCar and city buses started competing on many routes in Lincoln and around the surrounding villages, the city buses leaving the confines of the city for rural routes for the first time.
 Lincolnshire RoadCar took over Lincoln City Transport in 1993 after the company incurred losses from competing with RoadCar and had a management buyout offer rejected.

-In 1988, Lincolnshire RoadCar acquired the business of Newark-on-Trent independent company W. Gash & Sons.
+In 1988, RoadCar acquired the business of Newark-on-Trent independent company W. Gash & Sons.
 Initially, the company was operated as a separate entity from RoadCar, but in 1989, both companies merged after inspections found the Gash fleet to be mechanically deficient, which saw the traffic commissioner strip Gash of its operating license.

-RoadCar became a subsidiary of the Stagecoach Group in December 2005, when that company purchased RoadCar's parent company, Traction Group.
-The company now trades as Stagecoach in Lincolnshire.
+RoadCar introduced its first low floor buses on Skegness town services in late 1997.
+These were single-deck buses branded as "Super Buzz", adopting a yellow, red and blue striped livery that featured a stylised bee graphic.
+Roadcar later expanded its low-floor fleet from February 1999 through being a founder operator of the Lincolnshire County Council administered Lincolnshire InterConnect rural bus network; RoadCar introduced three "Lo-Liner" branded single-deck buses on service 6 between Lincoln and Skegness, which originally ran alongside high-floor "Hi-Liner" double-decker buses.

+In 2001, RoadCar introduced their first low floor double deckers.
+These buses originally ran alongside the existing Hi and Lo-Liners on their Connect 6 route before they were fully replaced by these new buses a year later.
+These low floor double deckers were later be introduced on their "Super Buzz" branded routes in 2004, which by then the brand was already introduced across the Lincoln, Newark, Grimsby and Scunthorpe Town Service routes.